Download full dataset

 Building on the vision to make comparable city-level data more widely available, The State of Our Cities online tool features data for over 100 cities across the United States.
-It offers a user-friendly single source for a comprehensive range of education data, enabling users to both holistically assess education in a given city as well as make valid comparisons among multiple cities.
+This tool was first released in September 2016; an updated version with new data was released in January 2019.
+It offers a single source for a comprehensive range of education data, enabling users to both holistically assess education in a given city as well as make valid comparisons among multiple cities.

 We want to acknowledge Dallas Mayor Mike Rawlings for his interest in this project and for bringing usable data to his fellow mayors.
 Collaborative Communications Group and Graphicacy have continued to provide excellent support of this work since its inception.
 We would like to thank the staff at National Alliance for Public Charter Schools, who willingly shared data on charter school enrollment.
 Dr. Gregory Matthews provided invaluable support on the tool.

 Finally, this tool would not be possible without the generous support from the Charles Stewart Mott Foundation, Sammons Enterprises Foundation, and the Walton Family Foundation.

 State of Our Cities Methodology and Sources